sonamsamdupkhangsar/digitalocean-s3-lib/README.md

 If you click on the `Bucket Name` link, you will see the folders for your project:
 ![Project Folders](docs/bucketfolders.png).

 So the fileKey will be the path after the bucket, a folder.
-So from my [example](#Examples), the fileKey will be `videos/2024-11-22/thumbnail/2024-11-22T08:15:40.314460.jpeg` and the bucket value is `digitalocean-s3-lib`, acting as the root folder in my DigitalOcean Spaces.
+So from my [example](#Examples), for thumbnail images of the video file, the fileKey is `videos/2024-11-22/thumbnail/2024-11-22T08:15:40.314460.jpeg` and the bucket value is `digitalocean-s3-lib`, acting as the root folder in my DigitalOcean Spaces.

 If you run the test cases in `S3RestServiceTest` with DO (DigitalOcean Spaces) configuration values the video type files will be uploaded to video folder ![Project Folder](docs/project-folder.png):